blurringtheboundaries/sound-ideas/README.md

 ## QR Codes

-Through our experience in mixed in-person/long-distance workshops, we found it useful to have a way to quickly share links to the instruments -- sharing links via the Zoom chat was not always accessible to everyone.
-We have included QR codes for each instrument in the gallery, and a demonstration of how these can be generated automatically is available on the [custom instrument page](https://blurringtheboundaries.github.io/sound-ideas/setup.html).
+Through our experience in mixed in-person/long-distance workshops, we found it useful to have a way to quickly share links to the instruments -- sharing links via the Zoom chat was not always accessible to everyone, typing the links wasn't really an option, and while we had some success with a central link that was updated by the workshop leader during a session, ultimately we settled upon QR codes.

+We have included QR codes for each instrument in the gallery which can also be downloaded and printed.
+A demonstration of how these can be generated automatically is available on the [custom instrument page](https://blurringtheboundaries.github.io/sound-ideas/setup.html).

+On the gallery page, the user can switch between the QR Codes and icons/thumbnails using a drop-down menu at the top of the page.

 # Development notes